szedlakmate/truss-model-updating/README.md

 ## Description

 This program was written to show a numerical model updating example on 3D trusses.

+### Features

+The program has 2 major features:

+#### Truss Solver

+General program for solving a truss with the following attributes:

+* Geometry (nodes, elements, cross-sections)
+* Materials (E)
+* Supports
+* Forces on the nodes (no moments)

+#### Model Updating

+Using the `Truss Solver`, considering the given loads, the displacements can be calculated.
+Of course if we add measurements, a delta vector can be computed from the calculated and measured displacements.
+Using this, by modifying the used numerical model the error vector can be reduced.
+This part of the code tries to minimize the error vector by iterating.
+The resulted model is called updated model.

-## Requirements
+## Technical Requirements

-* Python ^3.6
+* Python 3.6 (or later)
 * External packages:
     * numpy
     * pyserial
     * matplotlib
     * mpl_toolkits

-## Quick start
+## Quick Start

 The program can be run the following way: